-The linear actuator selected for the project has a 2 inch stroke length with a travel speed of 12mm/s.
+The linear actuator selected for the project has a 50.8mm (2 inches) stroke length with a travel speed of 12mm/s.
 Thus the linear actuator will take a total of 4.23s per extension.
 Since an up and down motion is required, therefore the total time per stroke will be $24.23 \approx 8.5$ s.
 This gives us a total of 28 strokes in the 240s time limit allotted to the chopping assembly.
-This is almost equal to the number of rotation steps (32) needed to cover the 8 inch chopping board in 1/4 inch steps.
-This ensures we can cut the largest possible vegetable that can be fit into the setup with the greatest possible precision.
+This is almost equal to the number of rotation steps (32) needed to cover the 8 inch chopping board in 6.35mm steps.
+This ensures we can cut the largest possible vegetable that can be fit into the setup with the proposed precision.